 9. Once you’re done stuffing your apple, close the hole either by stapling it or finishing the lacing around the edge.

-10. Cut out a brown stem and green leaf and glue them to your apple.
+10. Cut out a brown stem and green leaf from your construction paper and glue them to your apple.
 You’re finished!

 Some of Our Favorite Apple Books for Kids